 Why should I do this?
 You’ll experience the city like a local and discover a lesser-known side to the city.

 If you’re looking to get a real taste of life in Amsterdam, one of the best outdoor activities has to be jumping on a bike and exploring the city.
 Our local neighbourhood is Amsterdam Noord, and we just love it here!
-Come along on our free bike tour (every Wednesday) and cycle around countryside, industrial landscapes, street art murals and pretty windmills.
+Come along on our free bike tour (every Saturday) and cycle around countryside, industrial landscapes, street art murals and pretty windmills.
 Ah the great outdoors!
-See our Amsterdam events schedule for more details.

 3. Enjoy an Al Fresco Drink!

 How much?
 As much as you can afford!

 Why should I do this?
 If you like a pint, and you love being outdoors, this ticks all the boxes …

 Ah, Amsterdam in the sunshine – a sight to behold!
 The Dutch capital may not be renowned for its number of sunshine hours, yet you’ll find a very respectable assortment of Al Fresco Watering Holes catering to all of those who enjoy a tipple or two in the fresh air (and who doesn’t?!)
 Two of our favourites are in our very own ‘Noord’ district.
 Cafe de Ceuvel is a cafe / bar with a sustainable slant, built out of recycled materials on a former shipyard.
 Also in Amsterdam Noord is Pllek.
 When the weather is good, those in the know flock to this hip venue with its very own manmade beach!
 Does drinking in the sunshine count as an outdoor activity?
 ‘Heck yes’ we say!
 (And one of the best out there too).